ShaharRubel/DevopsExpertAdvanced/README.md

-﻿# DevopsExpertAdvanced

-## note to self, don't make this repo public
+# note to self, don't make this repo public
 ## Secrets are found in the repo
 ## Create another repo to publish the code